FahimIslam2410/Bank-Tech-Test/README.md

 ### I have also added a couple of ease of life things when use node repl:
-* When depositing money it returns a simple deposit message
+* When depositing money it returns a simple deposit message in the terminal
-* When withdrawing money it returns a simple withdrawal message
+* When withdrawing money it returns a simple withdrawal message in the terminal
 * Instead of a user inputting a date it happens automatically